Record river flooding begins to recede in Kansas City area

 The record flows had cascaded down the Missouri, the country’s longest river, killing at least four people, drowning livestock and closing dozens of roads in Nebraska and Iowa.
 Property losses were estimated at more than $3 billion in those two states.

-Reporting by Karen Dillon; Additional reporting and writing by Peter Szekely in New York; Editing by Leslie Adler
+Reporting by Karen Dillon; Additional reporting and writing by Peter Szekely in New York; Editing by Leslie Adler and Sandra Maler